 The pond snail is not a fish, and it’s not an amphibian.
 It can’t swim like a tadpole, either!
 But don’t let the name fool you – these little guys are most common to encounter in an aquarium.

 What do they eat?
-Pond snails will feed on algae that grow on rocks or anything else submerged in water because their mouth doesn’t work well enough to catch food by itself.
+Pond snails will feed on algae that grow on rocks or anything else submerged in water because their mouth doesn’t work well enough to catch food by themselves.

 They also keep your water clean by eating dead plant material and fecal matter from fish; they’re nature’s janitors!